G-Node/nix/docs/file_handling.md

 ## Enabling compression

-By default, data stored inside a NIX file will not be compressed.
-You can swith compression on during opening of a file.
+By default, data stored inside a *NIX* file will not be compressed.
+You can switch on compression during fil opening.

 ```c++
 nix::File f = nix::File::open("test.nix", nix::FileMode::Overwrite, "hdf5", nix::Compression::DeflateNormal);